 Once upon a time, I may have related to a different sort of character on TV, but these days, I can no longer watch children get hurt or grow up and leave home without bawling my eyes out — and I have my own child and TV to thank for that.
 But because there are a ton of amazingly realistic portrayals of moms on TV right now, I don't have to feel like a sometimes paranoid, stressed out emotional mess of a mom.
 Or, I can, but at least I’m not alone.

-When American Housewife premiered in 2016, it was like a breath of fresh air for moms who not only have their own personal issues to worry about, but also raising a family at the same time.
+, it was like a breath of fresh air for moms who not only have their own personal issues to worry about, but also raising a family at the same time.
 Katie Otto is a suburban mom who doesn't really fit in with the rest of the country club-goers of her neighborhood, but she somehow always finds a way to relate to her kids.
+American Housewife premiered in 2016 'The Goldbergs'

 Whether it’s a good or bad thing, I have come to the conclusion that Beverly Goldberg is the mom I am slowly becoming.
 She loves her children to a fault, but every time she gives any of them an extra tight or extra long hug, I can see myself doing the same once my toddler gets a little older and no longer looks forward to Saturday morning snuggles.
 For Beverly, her life has been caring for her kids and for some moms, that’s accurate, so wanting to continue to be their life line and favorite person in the world is only natural.